n3xtcoder/civic-coding-36-ela-parem/README.md

 For issues and questions:
 - Create an issue in the repository
 - Check the troubleshooting section
-- Review Azure App Service logs
+- Review Render background worker logs
-- Monitor GitHub Actions deployment logs
+- Monitor deployment status in Render dashboard
+- Check worker restart history for stability issues

 ---